Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are precise enough to guide players, while the misinformed and fake clues offer plausible distractions, creating a balanced challenge.
-The distinction between country and continent can be tricky, making it not too easy.
+**Reasoning:** The informed clues are very strong, making the correct answer quite clear if one is familiar with the definition of animation.
+However, the misinformed and fake clues are well-crafted to create plausible alternative interpretations, especially for someone less familiar with precise definitions or trying to guess based on common associations.
+This balance makes it a moderately challenging puzzle.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Minor issues noted
+- Insufficient ambiguity in misinformed clues
+- Answer word revealed in clues

 **Priority Actions:**
 1. Minor length adjustments